-When you’re preparing meals, soy sauce is often used as a condiment.
-It’s salty, and adds tons of flavor to your meals.
-However, if you follow a vegan diet you may wonder, is soy sauce vegan?
-The controversy over whether or not soy sauce is truly vegan is a bit more complicated than a yes or no answer.
-Here I’ll explain everything you need to know so that you pick up a soy sauce at the market that you feel 100% comfortable using!
+The controversy over whether or not soy sauce is vegan-friendly is a bit more complicated than a yes or no answer.
+Here, I’ll explain everything you need to know so you can pick up a soy sauce at the market that you feel 100% comfortable using!

-Soy sauce is a great condiment to use in a variety of recipes and cooking styles.
-It is most commonly used in Asian cuisine, but is also used in salad dressings, as a dipping sauce, and more!
+Soy sauce is an umami flavor condiment that can be used in a variety of recipes and cooking styles.
+It is most commonly used in Asian cuisine but is also used in salad dressings, as a dipping sauce, and more!

-I frequently use soy sauce in my Asian inspired recipes such as my vegan dumplings, and chop suey.
+I frequently use soy sauce in my stir-fries and other Asian-inspired recipes, such as my vegan dumplings and chop suey.

-Most brands do not display any markings to indicate that they are a vegan soy sauce.
+Most brands do not display markings indicating they are a vegan soy sauce.
 While the ingredients listed don’t cause concern, there is a bit more investigation needed to have a clear answer.

-The main ingredient in soy sauce are soybeans.
-Here is a list of the basic ingredients you will find in most brands.
+The main ingredient in soy sauce is soybeans.
+Here is a list of the basic ingredients in most brands.

 - Water